 Most foods tasted the same except Nutella (of course! :D).
 Sweet was pretty much the only taste I could decipher.
 Everything else tasted like nothing.

 By the time I got operated, my eyes were half closed with the drooping eyelids.
 I think it’s a sign of muscular fatigue but in my eyes, it was another thing I was losing control of.

 I’m not sure if my medication caused it but I’d feel severe tingling in my feet and hands.
 It’s more of an annoyance than pain because there is nothing you can do with tingling hands and legs.

 I saw shaky things through a misty cloud for a couple of months and it magically cleared up when I woke up from surgery.
-I had slight blurred vision only for a couple of hours in five months and I’m not thankful to the new workout I tried.
+I had a slightly blurred vision only for a couple of hours in six months and I’m not thankful for the new workout I tried.

 For more than 6 months, I could report atleast two types of headaches (numbing, pinching, aching, shooting, shocks, pulsating) in two different locations (forehead, temples, top, behind, left-behind, right-behind, top-left, top-right, closer to neck) at any point of time (yes!
 I could feel even in such deep sleep).
 I forgot what it is like to not have a headache.
 A month after the surgery is when my headaches started clearing up and the world suddenly looked so much brighter.

 I do experience headaches now and then but they are not so complex and often associated with strain.

 “I did type by a ‘p’ this time.
 Why does it show an ‘i’?”

 “I’m very sure I moved it sideways.
 Why did it move downwards?”